n1ai/mseventeen/standalone/README.md

 * Implement input from microphone using `soundcard.microphone` class
 * Move away from the single file approach used during development to Python modules
-* Use Python threading so transmit, recive, and audio can be in separate threads
+* Use Python threading so transmit, receive, and audio can be in separate threads
 * Find or make a faster implementation of a viterbi decoder